I Got The American Manicure & It Might Be Chicer Than The French

 The versatility of the American manicure is what appealed to me.
 Unlike other manicures, it doesn’t rely on gel polish and can be created using the permeable nail polish I'm able to use as a Muslim.
 I have overlooked nail trends in the past as most nail polish including gel, acrylic and BIAB (builder in a bottle) nails are not suitable for ablution (an essential step ahead of performing the daily prayers).

-In recent years, the rise of water-permeable nail polishes by brands such as Nailberry, Orly and Inglot has made many trends more accessible to the Muslim community.
+In recent years, the rise of water-permeable nail polishes by brands has made many trends more accessible to the Muslim community.
 For me, this has usually meant a quick coat speedily applied in the car on the way to whatever event has forced me to pop on a pair of sandals rather than trainers.
 So I was excited to book in at Townhouse nail salon, knowing I’d be in safe hands.

 What's the difference between the American and the French manicure?